ltshield/ltshield/README.md

 My name is Logan Shields, and I am currently a student at Brigham Young University (BYU) in Provo, pursuing a degree in Mechanical Engineering with minors in Mathematics and Computer Science.
 I am passionate about working in the overlap between mechanical engineering and artificial intelligence, particularly within the realm of biomedical technologies.
 My goal is to work on projects that develop innovative solutions to improve the quality of life of individuals facing physical challenges.

 # Experience / Projects
-While pursuing a degree in Mechanical Engineering, I have also had the opportunity to work on research projects centered around Machine Learning, Artificial Intelligence, and Network Science Theory and Applications.
+While pursuing a degree in Mechanical Engineering, I have also had the opportunity to work on certain research and class projects centered around Software Development, Machine Learning, Artificial Intelligence, and Network Science Theory and Applications.

+## Class Work
+### [Chess Server] (https://github.com/ltshield/chess) : Chess Server

+#### *What Learned*
+Experience with developing a full-stack application in Java with networked client-server architecture, a command-line client, a SQL and local database, a server to manage users and games, and shared modules for implementing chess logic, rules, and game state management.
+Also learned about and implemented HTTP communications between client and server as well as websocket communication between clients when in-game.

 ## Human-Centered Machine Intelligence Lab with Dr. Michael Goodrich
 *April 2024 - Present*